f5devcentral/f5-corkscrew/README.md

 ### output

-theoretical full output of initiation of class should produce the following
+theoretical full output of initiation of class should produce the following in an api form

+> check the test output files for other example outputs [\tests\devCloud01_conversionOutput.txt](.\tests\devCloud01_conversionOutput.txt)

 ```json
 {